javserjod/unet_vig_segmentation/README.md

-# UNet + ViG + PI
+# U-Net + Vision GNN
-Integration of U-Net, Vision GNN and Persistence Images from TDA
+Integration of U-Net and Vision GNN